20 Years of Online Poker: Flops, Bets, Raises, and Folds (2001-2003)

 If that wasn’t enough of a fear factor, then certainly players had to constantly be on the lookout for the dangers of online collusion.
 Given that collusion teams could easily communicate online via instant messaging or by cell phone and relay information, honest players who adhered to poker’s honesty code of “one player to a hand” competed at a marked disadvantage.
 It was like fighting with one hand tied behind your back.
 Over the years, as online poker sites became more sophisticated and hired experienced security personnel trained in the ways of combating collusion, the problem diminished somewhat, at least relative to the size of the market.
 How bad cheating was back in the early years remains a matter of speculation.
 But given a Wild West mentality and no sheriff in town, the bandits got away with lots of money from unsuspecting poker players who were just looking for an honest game and a good time — and got nothing in return other than some horrendous bad beat stories, that weren’t bad beats at all.

-While the some online sites later became quite proficient at catching cheaters and minimizing instances of hacking, the bandits also got more sophisticated in their methods of level of brazen audacity.
+While some online sites later became quite proficient at catching cheaters and minimizing instances of hacking, the bandits also got more sophisticated in their methods combined with brazen audacity.
 Online poker was just as much a game of cat versus mouse, as a game of cards.

 And so, poker’s seismic demographic shift towards players who were considerably younger began.